lum1n0us/wasm-micro-runtime/samples/gui/README.md

 Introduction
 ==============
-This sample demonstrates that a graphic user interface application in WebAssembly  integrates  the LittlevGL, an open-source embedded 2d graphic library.
+This sample demonstrates that a graphic user interface application in WebAssembly programming with WAMR graphic library(WGL) extension.
+WGL is implemented based on LittlevGL, an open-source embedded 2d graphic library.
+LittlevGL source code is built into the WAMR runtime and exported to Webassembly application with WGL extension.
+These extension API's are listed in: `<wamr_root>/core/iwasm/lib/app-libs/extension/gui/wgl.h`.
+Currently only a small set of API's  are provided and that would be extended in future.

-In this sample, the whole LittlevGL source code is built into the WebAssembly code with the user application.
-The platform interfaces defined by LittlevGL is implemented in the runtime and exported to the application through the declarations from source "ext_lib_export.c" as below:

-        EXPORT_WASM_API(display_init),
-        EXPORT_WASM_API(display_input_read),
-        EXPORT_WASM_API(display_flush),
-        EXPORT_WASM_API(display_fill),
-        EXPORT_WASM_API(display_vdb_write),
-        EXPORT_WASM_API(display_map),
-        EXPORT_WASM_API(time_get_ms), };

 The runtime component supports building target for Linux and Zephyr/STM Nucleo board.
 The beauty of this sample is the WebAssembly application can have identical display and behavior when running from both runtime environments.
 That implies we can do majority of application validation from desktop environment as long as two runtime distributions support the same set of application interface.

-The sample also provides the native Linux version of application without the runtime under folder "vgl-native-ui-app".
+The sample also provides the native Linux version of application without the runtime under folder "lvgl-native-ui-app".
 It can help to check differences between the implementations in native and WebAssembly.

 <img src="../../doc/pics/vgl_linux.PNG">